 Representation of an oilfield service company in connection with contract disputes involving the acquisition of a drilling rig company.

 Representation of Hilcorp Energy in its US$3.0 billion acquisition of oil and gas properties in the San Juan Basin in New Mexico from Conoco Phillips.*

 Representation of Tokyo Gas in its acquisition of a 30% equity interest in Castleton Resources LLC, a company developing oil and gas assets in East Texas and Louisiana.*

 Representation of GSO in the structuring of its joint venture with Sanchez and Blackstone for the acquisition of oil and gas properties in the Eagle Ford Shale, including the upstream joint venture arrangements, with an aggregate value of $2.3 billion.*

 Representation of a debtor-in-possession lender in connection with its credit bid for debtor's oil and gas assets in the Gulf of Mexico under Section 363 of the Bankruptcy Code.*

 Representation of Reliance Industries in its $7.2 billion sale of oil & gas assets in India to BP.*

 Representation of Reliance Industries in its development of a $13.5 billion offshore gas field and trans-continental pipeline in India.

-* Matters prior to joining White & Case
+* Includes experience prior to joining White & Case